- "No. You take care of me, Simon. You've always taken care of me. My turn."

 - The most vividly beautiful moment of the entire battle is when the doors rumble open, to show River standing completely uninjured, Atop a Mountain of Corpses, blood dripping from her weapons.
 That's when you know exactly what they meant by "living weapon."
-In an sense, the Operative saved the incoming Alliance soldiers' lives, not River.
+Despite what they say about bringing a knife to a gun fight, the Operative saved a lot of Alliance soldiers' lives when he called off the attack.

-The Operative: You know, in certain...older...civilizations, men who had failed as absolutely as you have would throw themselves on their swords.
+The Operative: You know, in certain...older...civilizations, men who had failed as entirely as you have would throw themselves on their swords.

 Doctor: Well, I forgot to bring a sword.